Please note that this part of our exhibition is not accessible to visitors due to current protection and hygiene measures.

 With more than 30 million objects, the Museum für Naturkunde houses a unique collection that is of great importance for current and future research questions.
 The museum will develop this unique resource in the upcoming years, with the aim of making it accessible to users worldwide and we want our visitors to participate in this project live within the exhibition.

 In the coming years, the collection will be restructured according to the latest scientific standards and equipped with a digital data set.
-The existing analog documentation is transferred to databases and supplemented by digital images in 2D and 3D.
-In addition, the animals are transferred to storage systems of highest conservation standards.
+The existing analog documentation will be digitized and in some cases supplemented by 2D images or 3D models.
+The animals themselves are at the same time transferred to storage systems of highest conservation standards.

-From Tuesday to Sunday, visitors will have the opportunity to watch the digitization process live between 10.30 am and 4.30 pm.
-They can look over the team's shoulders and chat with the experts.
-The digitalization street can be found within the exhibition next to the Dinosaur Hall.
+Visitors have the opportunity to come and watch the digitization process and chat with the experts.
+The digitalization street can be found within the exhibition area just next to the Dinosaur Hall.